UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 When curses are spawned randomly, make curses spawn on DOOMED-X slots (that way, player can prepare)

-(Nerf the curse that gives lives to curses)

 Change max-level numbers:
 EASY: Level 6